trananh91/Domain-Specific-Llama-SFT-for-Generative-AI-Q-A/data_prep/data_preparation.md

 This document details the data preparation phase of the **Domain-Specific Llama SFT for Generative AI Q&A** project.

+---

 ## Data Sources and Collection Strategy

 Our data collection strategy involved a dual approach to ensure comprehensive coverage and diversity within four key sub-topics in Generative AI: Prompt Engineering, Foundation Models, Agentic AI, and Responsible AI.
 This approach allowed for both leveraging existing knowledge and addressing specific content gaps.

 1.  **Publicly Curated Datasets:**
-    * We integrated a small number of relevant Q&A pairs from high-quality publicly available datasets used for SFT.
+    * I integrated a small number of relevant Q&A pairs from high-quality publicly available datasets used for SFT.
     * Sources included Hugging Face Datasets.
     * The selection criteria focused on data relevance, diversity of topics, and factual accuracy.